Your dedicated team of

 Communicative Disorders Assistant

-Olivia is a graduate from the University of Guelph Bachelor of Arts and Sciences in Neuroscience and Psychology.
-She has obtained a Communicative Disorders Assistant Graduate Certificate, is a trained Life Coach and Certified AutPlay Therapist.
-Olivia is also a Director with Communicative Disorders Assistant Association of Canada.
-Olivia has worked with adults, pre-school and school aged children in areas such as articulation, fluency, social communication, phonological awareness and early language.
-Olivia has training with Wee Hands Everyday Sign, has experience with Picture Exchange Communication System (PECS) and various Alternative and Augmentative Communication (AAC) technology such as Pixon boards, LAMP and Proloquo2go.
-Olivia continues to further her education through hands on training as well as various workshops.
-She can’t wait to work with you and your family!
+Olivia graduated from the University of Guelph Bachelor of Arts and Sciences in Neuroscience and Psychology.
+She is a Communicative Disorders Assistant and a Certified AutPlay Therapist and Sensory Trained Clinician.
+Olivia is also a Director with the Communicative Disorders Assistant Association of Canada.
+Olivia has worked with adults, pre-school and school-aged children in areas such as articulation, phonological awareness and early language.
+However, recently, her focus has been working as part of the Entry to School program for Autistic children, which focuses on supporting sensory needs to increase engagement and communication.
+She is also passionate about group programs that involve parent training and opportunities for building connections between parents and caregivers.
+Olivia has trained with Wee Hands Everyday Sign and various Alternative and Augmentative Communication (AAC) technology such as Pixon boards and LAMP.
+Outside of work, Olivia loves spending time with her dog Byron and doing DIY projects around her home!

 Communicative Disorders Assistant